 - Magnetic resonance imaging (MRI) scans: MRI scans are often the best test for outlining a bone tumor.

 - Computed tomography (CT) scans: CT scans are helpful in staging cancer.
 They help find out if the bone cancer has spread into the lungs, liver, or other organs.
 These scans also show the lymph nodes and distant organs where metastatic cancer might be present.

 - PET scans: They are useful in looking for cancer throughout the body.
 It can sometimes help tell if a tumor is cancerous or benign.

 - Biopsy: If cancer is present, the biopsy can tell the doctor if it is a primary bone cancer or cancer that started somewhere else and has spread to the bones (metastasis).

 The only way to prevent sarcoma is to avoid exposure to chemicals like vinyl chloride and other known factors that can be avoided.

 Cancer healer therapy helps to treat all types of sarcoma i.e. soft tissue sarcoma and bone sarcoma.
 Treatment works at immune level to enhance and boost the immune system so that the body itself starts fighting against the cancer cells to control and reduce their growth.
+Sometimes, a combination of therapies is used for bone cancer treatment.
+The treatment plan will depend on the type of the bone cancer and stage.
 Medicines can be given in cases where patients have already undergone surgery, to prevent the further growth of tumour or to prevent chances of recurrence.
-There are different lines of treatment for different types of sarcoma which is decided by our team of doctors after evaluating the reports.
+There are different lines of bone cancer treatment for different types of sarcoma which is decided by our team of doctors after evaluating the reports.